Serin-Yoon/Guess-the-Genre/README.md

 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | **Animation** | 679 | **Comedy** | 11,193 | **Family** | 1,035 | **Romance** | 2,926 |

 - Due to the limiation of implementing a multi-label, we chose 1 genre for each movie (ex.
-Toystory: Animation, ... → Animation)
+Toystory: Animation, Adventure, Comedy, ... → Animation)
 - Then, we reorganized the dataset by selecting 4 genres that show the biggest difference between feature vectors among 28 genres.